Key Specs of Bajaj Pulsar NS160

 The Pulsar NS 160 is powered by a 160.3cc, single-cylinder, oil-cooled motor derived from the discontinued Pulsar AS 150.
 It produces a peak power of 15.5PS at 8500rpm and a maximum of 14.6Nm at 6500rpm, mated to a 5-speed transmission.
 Though a smaller motor, the NS160 likes to be pushed hard and climbs through the revs quite quickly.
 The power delivery is linear through the rev range and the engine felt quite tractable in our roll-on tests.

-Its front disc and a rear drum brake set up offers good feedback and brings the bike to a standstill as and when required.
+Its front disc and a rear drum brake offers good feedback and brings the bike to a standstill as and when required.
+The addition of single-channel ABS should further improve its braking prowess.
 Suspension duties are handled by telescopic forks at the front and a Nitrox monoshock at the rear.
 Its chiselled fuel tank makes it easier to grip the tank while its perimeter frame improves handling.

 Design and Features